Learning Outcomes

 Answer:

 Client confidentiality does not override the duty to make a disclosure under the Proceeds of Crime Act 2002.
-You must report a suspicion of money laundering via your firm’s nominated officer, even without client consent.
-Legal professional privilege may protect some advice, but not if you have knowledge or suspicion of money laundering.
+You must report a suspicion of money laundering via your firm’s nominated officer (MLRO), even without client consent.
+Legal professional privilege may protect some advice, but not if the communication is in furtherance of crime/fraud.
+Do not tip off the client if you are in the regulated sector and disclosure might prejudice an investigation.
+Pause advice, inform the client of the general limits to confidentiality (without disclosing that a SAR will be made if tipping-off risk arises), and seek immediate supervisory guidance.

 Initial Disclosure: Explaining Confidentiality and Its Limits